skip to main content

 Related: Pharmacy Technician Certification (CPhT) Overview

-Just as with level II pharmacy techs, individuals interested in pursuing this more advanced role are generally required to complete formal training or certificate programs.
+Just as with level II pharmacy techs, individuals interested in pursuing this more advanced role are generally required to complete formal training or a certificate program.
 More experience is often requested as well, with some employers requiring at least three years in a level II role.

 The Benefits of Working as a Level II or III Pharmacy Technician